(A collection of short stories from my writings)

 Still, I found a way to deal with the absurdity of it all.
 The work itself wasn’t such a problem; I knew that the majority of people in the world had to toil away in hard, menial work for much less than the minimum wage I was earning.
 It was the fact that I had to deal with a snarling boss who was standing over my shoulder and relentlessly barking at me for hours on end.
 I reminded myself that they were just words and escaped into my own mind where I dreamt of coming adventures out on the road.
 One time he snapped at me while cleaning a bathroom for missing a spot on the toilet cistern, and I just stood there thinking of my east-coast trip while his words shot out at me.
 Like I had realised a few times in my life, I knew that in the depths of your own mind was the last refuge of freedom that no demon or tyrant could ever penetrate no matter what weapon or words they used.
 Insults could be hurled and skin could be pierced, but never could the bastards find a way to break into the wonderland of your own inner joy and imagination.

-With that in mind, I got to work again, thudding that crappy spade against the rock-hard ground.
+With that command in mind, I got to work again, thudding that crappy spade against the rock-hard ground.
 The midday sun beat down as the sweat poured from every orifice of my body.
 The battle continued and, after twenty minutes of struggle, I began to realise that the situation was totally futile.
-My body was dehydrated, my hands were blistered and bloody, and every thud into the hard ground opened up only the tiniest piece of room around the pipe.
-In a moment of exhaustion I threw the spade aside and went and sat under the shade of a tree.
+My body was dehydrated, my hands blistered and bloody, and every thud into the hard ground opened up only the tiniest piece of room around the pipe.
+In a moment of exhaustion I threw the spade aside and went and sat under the shade of a tree for a while.
 I then went to the shop and bought myself three cold drinks before returning to the garden.
 I sat still in my own self-pity; I knew I was beaten and I didn’t care.
-I waited for the bald behemoth to return and shout at me.
+I waited for the bald behemoth to return and shout at me with his thunderous voice.

 I told him to speak to his boss let me know.
 I put the phone away and carried on sitting there in the shade, thinking about the absurdity of the situation before me.
 As my mind wandered, I thought of the bullies in school.
 I thought how so many human minds vented their own hatred and fear at others just to make themselves feel a little better.
 This bastard of a boss was no doubt the same.
 I knew that those bullies and haters won the second you keeled over to them.
 When your back was up against the wall and faced the haters, one had to stand strong and remember that – no matter what they threw at you – as long as you kept the flag of joy raised in your heart then they would always lose.
 ‘Bring on your thunder and darkened skies; pour down your rain and watch my flowers rise.
 Ignite your hate with those flames of doom, and in that warmth watch my spirit bloom’ – a piece of poetry I had written once in a diary, which I suddenly remembered.

 With that piece of poetry in mind, I decided then that I would endure his storm a little more; that I wasn’t going to quit the job unless he fired me.
 My mind had ventured once more into the realm of chaos and, as he came back to the house and began barking once again, I found a strange sort of sense of happiness and peace while staring into his red, erupting face.
-I realised then that it had hit the wall and gone through.
+I smiled at him while he shouted at me and then realised that I had hit the wall and gone through.
 It had well and truly become a game of madness.

 And so the battle went on and on.
-Some days I’d be on the farm cleaning up horse shit or fencing in the midsummer heat, and other days I’d be whizzing around those houses, trimming those lawns, scrubbing those toilet bowls, mopping those floors.
+Some days I’d be on the farm cleaning up horse shit or fencing in the midsummer heat, and other days I’d be whizzing around those houses, trimming those lawns, mopping those dirty floors, scrubbing those shit-stained toilet bowls.
 Everyday I arrived home exhausted and in need of a twenty minute long shower to cleanse the dirt and the sweat and the madness off me.
 I’d look into the mirror and tell myself that it was a life experience – a lesson to be learned that would help fund my next stint on the road as I travelled down the east coast of Australia.
 Sometimes his degrading words reverberated around my skull as I went to sleep, but I eventually laughed them off, revelling in the stupidity of the situation that I was sure to remember until old age.

-The days ploughed on until it was at the end of the third week where I had just finished cleaning up the horse paddock on the farm.
-With the smell of horse shit now permanently ingrained into my clothes, I limped into the jeep, beaten and mentally traumatized as ever, ready to return home to that cold shower.
+The critical moment came somewhere around the end of the third week when I had just finished cleaning up the horse paddock on the farm.
+With the smell of horse shit now permanently ingrained into my clothes and skin, I limped into the jeep, beaten and mentally traumatized as ever, ready to return home to that cold shower.
 It was a friday evening and we drove to the spot on the highway where I was always picked up and dropped off.
 We reached the spot and pulled up along the highway.
 As we stopped he turned off the radio and let out a sigh.
 An uncomfortable silence filled the air.
 “I tried kiddo” he said eventually.
 “I tried kiddo, I really tried.
 But you just ain’t good enough.
 Here’s your check for the week.
 I won’t be needing you again”.

 That little job in Australia ended up serving as good preparation for what I was to face throughout the rest of my life.
 Since then I have encountered many other people like that man.
 For as long as you walk this earth, they will inevitably come at you from time to time.
 They will come at you in the workplace.
 They will come at you in the bars.
 They will come at you in the streets and the towns and the cities.
 When they do one must know how to stand tall against the contempt and absurdity that the human mind is too often capable of producing.
 One must stand with courage in their heart and madness in their mind, knowing that there is a joy inside of you that they can never take away – knowing that there is a fighter spirit that all the hate in this world can never wither down into nothingness.
 With that simple act of learning to dance in the rain and laugh in the face of the howling wind, one could ultimately save themselves from becoming yet another one of those hateful souls looking to offload their own inner hate and pain onto others.